How to Find Someone’s Current Employer

 Our Commitment

 We confirm a lawful purpose, then find where the person works so your judgment or order can reach the paycheck — a verified current employer, or a documented search when the trail is cold.
 Lawful, purpose-bound locating for creditors, attorneys, and support agencies since 2004.
+Nobody here holds a private investigator’s license and no work of that kind is offered: a workplace is established from new-hire and court filings, occupational licenses and investigative-grade data, never by sitting outside a jobsite or following anyone home.

 Frequently Asked Questions